Tulcea, Romania: What to pack, what to wear, and when to go [2024]

 September

-If you vacation in Tulcea during September, you may find that it is warm.
+If you vacation in Tulcea during September, you will probably see that it is a perfect temperature.
 Temperatures tend to hover around the 70s F (mid 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain a bit less than half of the time.

 What to wear/what to pack: